buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Requirements:** Create Magic Items 3, Mental Shield; **Rarity:** Rare

 while wearing this **amulet** you are hidden from divination magic.
 You cannot be targeted by these magics or perceived through magical scrying sensors.

+### Amulet of the Planes

+**Aura:** Strong conjuration; **Cost:** 160000 gp

+**Requirements:** Create Magic Items 3, Plane Shift; **Rarity:** Very Rare

+while wearing this **amulet**, you can use an action to name a location that you are familiar with on another plane of existence.
+Then make a DC 15 Intelligence check.
+On a successful check, you cast the Plane Shift spell.
+On a failure, you and each creature and object within 15 feet of you travel to a random destination.
+Roll a d100.
+On a 1-60, you travel to a random location on the plane you named.
+On a 61-100, you travel to a randomly determined plane of existence.

 ### Weapon Bane